 At AAA we attempt to use Google Analytics (GA) to track users interaction with our website.
 We use this data to find out what number of people are using our site and what journey they take through it from page to page.
 This is useful because we can then adjust our site to make it a better user experience.

 Although GA records data such as your geographical location, device, internet browser and operating system, none of this information will ever personally identify you to us.
-GA also records your computer’s IP address which could be used to personally identify you but Google do not grant access to this.
+GA also records your computer’s IP address which could be used to personally identify you but Google do not grant us access to this.
 We consider Google to be a third party data processor (see section 6.0 below).

 Disabling cookies on your internet browser will stop GA from tracking any part of your visit to pages within this website.

 Like most operations, we only rarely use Google Analytics to track visitors to our website.
 We do not use any other analytics program, display advertisements or have affiliate links.
 For our day to day work, we do not require persistent cookies which would require us to show the cookies popup (EU Cookie Directive 2011).
-However, all websites use session cookies (tiny pieces of information which speed up loading, or assist with other functionality).
-These are created automatically through your browser when you visit our websites but only exist during a session.
+However, all website use session cookies (tiny pieces of information which speed up loading, or assist with other functionality).
+These are created automatically through your browser when you visit our website but only exist during a session.
 However, because we have GA working, we need your permission with regard to cookies because that free system uses persistent cookies.
 We have therefore included the EU Directive ‘cookies popup’ statement with a link to this page.

 3.2 The AAA website blog/news

 Even though our website has a live blog, we have not activated the comment field on this system.
 This means we are not collecting any personal information about you through comments.
-Should we start using this facility, then these guidelines will change and we shall include a section whereby you can request the disclosure of any personal information held by the website database and associated systems.
+Should we start to use this facility, then these guidelines will change and we shall include a section whereby you can request the disclosure of any personal information held by the website database and associated systems.
 You will also be able to request that any personal information be deleted.

 3.3 Email and contact forms / application forms

 We use a simple code on our website to encrypt email links.
 This means that spam bots are unable to harvest our email and subsequently spam us or use our email to spam others.
 This system is not 100% proof, but we do our best to prevent spam at every opportunity.
-If you use a contact form on our website, then none of the data you supply is stored on our websites or passed to or processed by any third party.
+If you use a contact form on our website, then none of the data you supply is stored on our website or passed to or processed by any third party.
 The data collected is collated into an email and sent in a standard way using the SMTP (Simple Mail Transfer Protocol).
 All email addresses and mail servers are protected by our UK based hosting company using TLS (sometimes known as SSL).
 This simply means that your details sent are encrypted before being sent across the internet.
 On arrival, the content is decrypted by local devices at the AAA office.

 4.0 How we store your personal information